Wicken Fen: Habitats

-Wildlife
+Biodiversity

 Naturalists were originally drawn to Wicken because of its species richness and the presence of rarities.
-The Fen has therefore received a great deal of recording effort and as a result, huge species lists have accumulated.
+The Fen has received a great deal of recording effort and as a result, huge species lists have accumulated.
 Surveys continue to the present day.
-In 1998 over 20 species new to the Fen were recorded for the first time and in 2005 another 10 were added.
+In 1998 more than 20 species new to the Fen were recorded for the first time, and in 2005 another 10 were added.

 Many of the species lists can be downloaded from the Fen website (see below).
 Wicken Fen was established as a nature reserve because of its invertebrate and plant interest.
-Over 8,500 species have so far been recorded on the fen, including more than 125 that are included in the Red Data Book of rare invertebrates.
+Over 10,000 species have so far been recorded on the fen, including more than 125 that are included in the Red Data Book of rare invertebrates.

 Invertebrates

 The reserve supports large numbers of fly, snail, spider and beetle species.
 Damselflies found here include the emerald, azure, large red, red-eyed, variable and common blue; together with dragonflies such as the southern and brown hawkers, emperor, hairy dragonfly and black-tailed skimmer.
-The Lepidoptera fauna is very rich also, especially moths with over 1000 species including the nationally rare reed leopard and marsh carpet.
+The Lepidoptera fauna is very rich also, especially moths, with more than 1000 species including the nationally rare reed leopard and marsh carpet.
 Other local moths include cream-bordered green pea, yellow-legged clearwing and emperor.
-China-mark moths such as the small, brown and ringed are also seen here.
+China-mark moths, such as the small, brown and ringed, are also seen here.
 Local butterflies include the green hairstreak, brown argus, speckled wood and brimstone.
 There are a range of freshwater and land snails including the Red Data Book species Desmoulin's whorl snail.

 Birds

-The site is mainly noted for its plants and invertebrates, but many birds also can be seen, and these are particularly popular with visitors as they are often easier to observe than the more elusive insects and plants.
+The site is mainly noted for its plants and invertebrates, but many birds also can be seen.
+These are particularly popular with visitors as they are often easier to observe than the more elusive insects and plants.

 Bird species recorded living at the site include great crested grebe, cormorant, gadwall, teal, sparrowhawk, water rail, kingfisher, snipe, woodcock, great spotted and green woodpeckers; and barn, little, tawny, long-eared and short-eared owls.
 Visiting birds include bittern, whooper swan, golden plover, garganey, pochard, goosander, marsh harrier, hen harrier, merlin and hobby.
 In season, it is most unlikely that visitors will fail to hear the 'drumming' of snipe.

+Fungi

+Recording of fungi at Wicken goes back at least to 1924, with a first checklist published in 1935.
+There are now more than 700 species of fungi known from the reserve, representing at least 38 different orders.
+About 130 of these species are lichen-forming, and about 120 others were found in soil.
+Many of the others are saprobes on decaying plant material, including several species associated only with fenland plants.
+Ectomycorrhizal fungi, which typically prefer well-drained soils, are few: despite the presence of substantial oaks on fairly open, moderately dry ground in the reserve's carr thickets, oak-specific mycorrhizal toadstools are largely and perhaps wholly absent.
+The probable explanation is that those oaks are recent, and no more likely to be mycologically productive than any new and artificial plantation.